 Ever thought of cleaning your roof of dust when you do spring cleaning?
 You could be missing out on a vital area.
 Attic or roof spaces are often forgotten when homeowners attempt to make their home environment clean and hygienic.

 You may not know it, but your roof space could already be at its limit in terms of neglect.
 It may already be infested with dust mites, bat droppings and rat droppings.
 It could be littered with accumulated debris, sand, waste from bird nests and filled with toxins.
 All of these factors play a huge role when it comes to your family’s health and well-being.
-Roof dust concerns must be immediately addressed to avoid its adverse effects.
+To avoid the adverse effects of roof dust, one must address the situation immediately.

 Is Your Home Built Before 1970